Harmonica-Men/Password-Manager/README.md

 - Every **$door$** has a key and in this case a extra level protection is been added, there is a master password to remember to access the main program, this is in fact the only password to be remembered.
 - Here are also two choices, enter a new master password or
 - ![scr12](https://raw.githubusercontent.com/Harmonica-Men/Password-Manager/main/assets/images/password-manager-scr12.png)
-- Leave the master password entry empty to go back to the main menu.
+- Leave the master password entry empty to go back to the Main Menu.
 - Do not forget your using the DEMO version of password manager allowing you to bypass the master password confirmation on startup.
 But the master password is actually changed.

 ### Menu Option 7